akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 ## Dependency

-To use the cluster singletons add the following dependency:
+To use Akka Cluster Singleton, add the module to your project:

-@@dependency [sbt,Maven,Gradle] {
+@@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka
   artifact=akka-cluster-typed_2.12
   version=$akka.version$